Oberesford/Pi-Calculator/README.md

 # Pi-Calculator

-Calculating Pi in python using simple geometry
+This was a simple project which estimates the value of Pi using Python